A breakup is daunting enough, but breaking up a long-distance relationship can be even more emotionally challenging.

 It can be tragic, and it can bring a lot of suffering if you or your partner make a unilateral decision to break up.

 - Take a step back from having to decide on your own.

-- Tell your partner what’s not working for you in your long-distance relationship.
+- Tell your partner what’s not working.

 - They might help you figure things out.